 SubKulture’s CEO Derek Lee told CNN this summer that his company was able to sell so many tickets for the group’s U.S. shows by targeting fans online, since most discovered SHINee through YouTube.
 "Our customer base, like most millennials are very Internet savvy and acquire most of their information about K-pop via social media (Twitter, Facebook, Instagram, Snapchat, etc.), which is where we like to focus the majority of our marketing efforts," he said.

 Most of Korea's K-pop stars boast truly significant followings online, even on Western social media platforms, such as Instagram.

-As Bloomberg noted earlier this year, “K-pop may be South Korea’s best-known export after smartphones and cars.”
-And now that the U.S. has had a more formal introduction over the past year, in particular, it seems unlikely that K-pop is going to go away any time soon.
+As Bloomberg noted last year, “K-pop may be South Korea’s best-known export after smartphones and cars.”
+And now that the U.S. has had a more formal introduction in 2017, in particular, it seems unlikely that K-pop is going to go away any time soon.